bjornaa/ladim2/doc/source/intro.rst

 has modules for the Regional Ocean Model System, `ROMS <http://www.myroms.org>`_.

-The `Institute of Marine Research <https://www.hi.no/en>`_ can trace a particle tracking model called LADiM back tpothe 1990-ies.
+The `Institute of Marine Research <https://www.hi.no/en>`_ can trace a particle tracking model called LADiM back to the 1990-ies.
 This old code was written in fortran.
 The present LADiM model is implemented from scratch in the python programming language.
 It has been actively developed and used since 2017 with version 2 released in 2021.